UNIVERSAL FUND MEMBERInvestment Manager

 Fariba joined Watsi on February 21st, 2015.
-Five years ago, Fariba joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Fariba joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Fariba's most recent donation traveled 8,200 miles to support Degenet, an eight-month-old boy from Ethiopia, to fund corrective surgery.

 Fariba has funded healthcare for 51 patients in 13 countries.